East Carolina Pirates football: Scottie Montgomery era (2016–2018)

 On December 13, 2015, athletics director Jeff Compher announced Scottie Montgomery as the 21st head football coach at East Carolina University.
 Montgomery came to Greenville after a stint as associate head coach and offensive coordinator at Duke under head coach David Cutcliffe.
 Montgomery had served as wide receivers coach for the NFL's Pittsburgh Steelers under head coach Mike Tomlin, and in that same role at Duke.

 In Montgomery's first season, the Pirates compiled a record of 3–9.
 The Pirates won their first two games of the season, defeating FCS opponent Western Carolina by a margin of 52–7 and archrival NC State by a score of 33–30.
 However, Montgomery's squad dropped their next five, beginning with a 20–15 loss to South Carolina.
 On September 24, East Carolina lost to Virginia Tech by a score of 54–17.
 That was followed by a 47–29 loss to UCF.
 On October 8, Montgomery's Pirates lost to South Florida by a score of 38–22.
 The Pirates were scheduled to host Navy on October 13, but due to Hurricane Matthew battering the North Carolina coast that weekend, the game was rescheduled for November 19.
 After a 31–19 loss to Cincinnati, the Pirates snapped their five-game skid by dominating UConn to the tune of 41–3.
 East Carolina lost their last four games to finish the season; falling to Tulsa by a score of 45–24, SMU by a margin of 55–31, Navy by a score of 66–31 and Temple by a score of 37–10.

 Montgomery was terminated before the 2018 season finale after three seasons.

-Mike Houston era (2019–present)
+Mike Houston era (2019–2024)

 On December 3, 2018, ECU announced the hiring of Mike Houston as the 22nd head coach in the program's history.
-Houston came to ECU after spending the previous 3 seasons as head coach at James Madison University, having won an FCS National Championship with the team in 2016; he won a Southern Conference championship as Head Coach of The Citadel and had a Division II National Runner-up as Head Coach at Lenoir-Rhyne University.
+Houston came to ECU after spending the previous 3 seasons as head coach at James Madison University, having won an FCS National Championship with the team in 2016; he won a Southern Conference championship as head coach of The Citadel and had a Division II National Runner-up as head coach at Lenoir-Rhyne University.

+On October 20, 2024, Houston was fired after a 3-4 start to the season and a 27-38 overall record.

+Blake Harrell Era (2024-)

+On October 20, 2024, Harrell was announced to be the interim head coach for East Carolina.
+After winning 4 straight games as the interim, Harrell was announced to be the programs 23rd Head Coach on November 27, 2024.
+Harrell had served for 5 years as the program's defensive coordinator.